IRI-UW-Bioinformatics/ititer/docs/inference.rst

 Log dilution is standardized to have mean of zero and standard deviation of one for inference.

 Response is left unstandardized to help set priors for `c` and `d`.
-For instance, it is often known *a priori* that at theoretical minimum or maximul concentrations the response will have some known value.
+For instance, it is often known *a priori* that at theoretical minimum or maximum concentrations the response will have some known value.

 Priors
 ------